MicrosoftDocs/sql-docs/docs/reporting-services/url-access-parameter-reference.md

 ### ParameterLanguage

-Provides a language for parameters passed in a URL that's independent of the browser language.
+Provide a language for parameters passed in a URL that's independent of the browser language.
 The default value is the browser language.
 The value can be a culture value, such as **en-us** or **de-DE**.

 For example, to override the browser language and specify a culture value of **de-DE** on a report server in native mode: